Unity-Technologies/Graphics/README.md

 ## Scriptable Render Pipeline Assets
 The Scriptable Render Pipeline Asset controls the global rendering quality settings of your project and creates the rendering pipeline instance.
 The rendering pipeline instance contains intermediate resources and the render loop implementation.

-We have provided a Scriptable Render Pipeline Asset for HDRP and the Lightweight Pipeline.
-This Asset must be assigned to the Scriptable Render Pipeline Asset field in the Graphics inspector window in order to use the HDRP or Lightweight Pipeline.
+You can create multiple Pipeline Assets to store settings for different built platforms or for different testing environments.

+To create a Render Pipeline Asset:

+1. Navigate to the Project window, right click anywhere in the Project window and select ___Create > Render Pipeline >  High Definition or Lightweight > Render Pipeline/Pipeline Asset.___
-Navigate to ___Edit > Project Settings > Graphics___ and add the required Asset (HDRP, Lightweight or your own custom asset) to the __Render Pipeline Settings__ field.
+2. Navigate to ___Edit > Project Settings > Graphics___ and add the Render Pipeline Asset you created to the __Render Pipeline Settings__ field to use it in your project.

 ## Using the High Definition Render Pipeline (HDRP) or the Lightweight Pipeline